ans-group/docs.ukfast.co.uk/source/desktop/fastdrive/browsingandmanagingemployees.md

 ![Image78](files/Image78.png)

-In the above view you can see basic data about the user such as their email address which they use to log into FASTdrive and their name.
+In the above view you can see basic data about the user such as their email address which they use to log into FastDrive and their name.
 On the right-hand side you can see various user-level actions which you can initiate.
 Below, these are explained in more detail.

 __Disable User__ – This will disable the user and make the account inactive but will not delete the user.
 Even when disabled, accounts still use employee licenses.